 When her husband returned to the hospital six months later, his body in severe distress, the error of omission was discovered.
 By then it was too late – his cancer had metastasized to his spinal canal.
 He passed away a few years later.

 Had that error never occurred, had they properly diagnosed and treated his cancer, his outcome would have been much different.
 At the Weitz Firm, we take these errors seriously.
 When you need a Philadelphia failure to diagnose and treat cancer attorney, our team is ready to help.

 Did you know that cancer is the second leading cause of death in the United States?
 As many as 600,000 people are killed due to the various forms of cancer each year.
 We say this because early detection and treatment of cancer is the best chance a person has.

-Do you know what to do if your doctors fails to detect cancer at all?
+Do you know what to do if your doctors fail to detect cancer at all?

 That is not out of the realm of possibilities.
 Medical errors are the third leading cause of death in the US and we know that errors in diagnosis cause the most severe patient harm of any medical mistake.